KWangechi/babel-plugin-transform-react-jsx-prop-shorthand/README.md

 ## Limitations

 - **Restricted to React Functional Components (RFCs):** This plugin only supports shorthand syntax for props used in React Functional Components.
 It does not work with class components or other types of React elements.
-- **Non-standard Feature:** The shorthand syntax (`::prop`) is not a standard feature of JSX or React.
-Using this plugin requires a modified version of the Babel codebase, which may lead to compatibility issues with other Babel plugins or tools.
+- **Non-standard Syntax:** The shorthand syntax (`::prop`) is not part of standard JSX or React.
+It requires a custom Babel implementation, which may cause compatibility issues with other Babel tools and plugins.
+Additionally, IDEs like VSCode may show errors as the syntax is not recognized by the JSX LSP Server.
 - **Potential Maintenance Overhead:** Since the plugin relies on a custom Babel implementation, updates to Babel's main codebase may require corresponding updates to the plugin to maintain compatibility.
-- **Limited Ecosystem Support:** Tools and libraries that rely on standard JSX syntax may not recognize or support the shorthand syntax introduced by this plugin.
-- **Learning Curve:** Developers unfamiliar with the shorthand syntax may find the code less intuitive, potentially impacting team collaboration.

 ## Installation